 Being on title but not on note is perfectly legal and within Fannie Mae/FHA mortgage guidelines.

-- However, many mortgage lenders do consider this a bail and will not do the mortgage loan.
+- However, many lenders do consider this a bail and will not do the mortgage loan

-- I do have a handful of mortgage lenders that will do a type of deal like this as long as there are compensating factors.
+- I do have a handful of lenders that will do a type of deal like this as long as there are compensating factors

-- You also need to take into consideration that many mortgage lenders will require rental verification.
+- You also need to take into consideration that many lenders will require rental verification

-Living in a house that is being foreclosed on mean living rent free and getting a rental verification is not possible so you need to choose a mortgage lender that do not require a rental verification.
-Please contact me at 262-716-8151 or contact me at www.gustancho.com if you are in a similar situation like this and are ready to purchase a home and need a mortgage loan.
+Living in a house that is being foreclosed on mean living rent free and getting a rental verification is not possible so you need to choose a lender that do not require a rental verification.
+Please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.
+Or contact us at www.gustancho.com if you are in a similar situation like this and are ready to purchase a home and need a mortgage loan.